playground

 Projects proposed may not be longer than 5 years in duration.

-PIs and Co-PIs may only hold one active research grant from the Spencer Foundation at a time.
-(This restriction does not apply to the administering organization; organizations may submit as many proposals as they like as long as they are for different projects and have different research teams.)
+PIs and Co-PIs may only hold one active research grant from the Spencer Foundation at one time.
+PIs and Co-PIs may apply for a new grant while they have an active grant at the Spencer Foundation if the active grant will end before the anticipated start date of the new project.
+Note that this restriction does not apply to the administering organization; organizations may submit as many proposals as they like as long as they are for different projects and have different research teams.

-Intent to Apply
+How to Apply

 Step 1 – Registration